Extra payment calculator.

 Extra payments are a trade.
-Paying extra can reduce interest and shorten your payoff timeline.
-It can also reduce flexibility if your cash flow changes later.
-This calculator helps you model time saved, interest avoided, and the tradeoff between speed and liquidity.
+Paying extra can reduce interest and shorten your payoff timeline — and reduce flexibility if cash flow changes later.
+Model time saved, interest avoided, and the tradeoff between speed and liquidity.

 What this models